Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Psychological dependence and normalization of use

-The AMP, MET, or MDMA panels target amphetamines, methamphetamines or ecstasy depending on the tests.
+The AMP, MET, or MDMA panels target amphetamines, methamphetamines or ecstasy according to tests.
 However, methylphenidate and modafinil should not be presented as automatically detected by amphetamine panels standards.
 A specific protocol or analysis may be necessary.

 AMP MET MDMA Beware of panel limitations